 When I saw the recipe for an orange and chocolate cookie, I knew I had to try it.
 I changed the original recipe a little bit to include orange juice and baking powder.
 I used orange peel and juice from some fruit my father-in-law had sent from Florida.
 I don't know what variety they were, but they were not navel oranges; they were much more flavorful.
 In looking at the website of the grower where he shops, I think they might have been Robinson tangerines, which is a cross of 3/4 tangerine and 1/4 grapefruit.
 With navel oranges, I don't think you'd get the same strong citrusy pop that my cookies have, so I recommend tangerines or tangelos to really get that citrus flavor.

-Adapted from Audrey Gendron’s recipe in Senior Pilgrim Fellowship,
+Gendron’s recipe in Senior Pilgrim Fellowship, United Church of

 1 cup shortening